emmanueltouzery/logsearch/README.md

 [chrono date format spec](https://docs.rs/chrono/0.4.11/chrono/format/strftime).
 Pull requests for common enough formats are welcome.

+There is also another option `--mergesecs` to specify what is the maximum interval between two events so that they get merged.
+The default is 5 minutes (300 seconds).

 logsearch is downloadable as a statically built linux x86-64 binary in the github releases page.